AminMemariani/KifePool/README.md

-# KifePool - Polkadot Wallet App
+# KifePool - Polkadot & Kusama Wallet App

-A comprehensive Flutter application for managing cryptocurrencies, featuring wallet functionality, staking, NFTs, transactions, and cross-chain operations.
+A comprehensive Flutter application for managing cryptocurrencies in the Polkadot and Kusama ecosystems, featuring wallet functionality, staking, NFTs, transactions, and cross-chain operations.

 ## 🚀 Features